compiler-research/compiler-research.github.io/_posts/2025-05-12-using-root-for-genome-sequencing.md

 and algorithm optimization.
 During Google Summer of Code 2025, I'll be working on the project "Using ROOT in the field of genome sequencing" with CERN-HSF.

-**Mentors**:Martin Vassilev, Jonas Rembser, Fons Rademakers,Vassil Vassilev
+**Mentors**:Martin Vassilev, Jonas Rembser, Fons Rademakers, Vassil Vassilev

 ### The Challenge of Genomic Data